Fourth Naveen Patnaik ministry

 Naveen Patnaik was elected as chief minister of Odisha for the fourth time in 2014 after securing a landslide victory in 2014 Odisha Legislative Assembly election.
 The elections were held in the state in two phases coinciding with 2014 Indian general election.
 The results were declared on 16 May 2014.
 Biju Janata Dal secured 117 seats out of 147 in the fifteenth Odisha Legislative Assembly.
 The ministry was informally known as Naveen 4.0.

 Brief history

 Chief Minister Naveen Patnaik along with 10 Cabinet Ministers and 10 Minister of State with Independent Charges were administered the oath of office and secrecy by Governor S. C. Jamir at the Raj Bhavan, Bhubaneswar on 21 May 2014.

 First major Cabinet reshuffle took place on 8 May 2017 with induction of 10 new minister.
-Second minor Cabinet reshuffle took place on 5 February 2008.
+Second minor Cabinet reshuffle took place on 5 February 2018.

+After securing a historic fifth term by winning 2019 Odisha Assembly election, Mr. Patnaik resigned on 28 May 2019.